Church Events - Claiborne Progress

 Fairview Baptist Church Come and join us at Fairview Baptist Church.
 Sunday school for all ages, 10 a.m.; worship service, 11 a.m.; Sunday night service, 6 p.m.
 Rev. Adam Daniels, pastor.

-Free Drug Testing Kits The Stand in the Gap coalition (SIGCO) is a 501(c)(3) non-profit, faith-based organization and is providing free saliva based drug testing kits with instructions.
+Free Drug Testing Kits The Stand in the Gap coalition (SIGCO) is a 501(c)(3) non-profit, faith-based organization and is providing free saliva-based drug testing kits with instructions.
 They are called “give me a reason” (GMAR) kits.
-Anyone with questions about or needing to obtain GMAR kits or information regarding addiction treatment or anyone interested in getting involved with SIGCO or volunteering in the office, with the jail ministry or in any other area of SIGCO can call the Stand in the Gap office, located at 502 Pennlyn Ave. in Cumberland Gap, at 423-300-1302.
+Anyone with questions about or needing to obtain GMAR kits or information regarding addiction treatment or anyone interested in getting involved with SIGCO or volunteering in the office, with the jail ministry or in any other area of SIGCO can call the Stand in the Gap office, at 423-300-1302.
 Leave a message with contact information and someone will return the call.
 You may also email standntgap@gmail.com or mail P.O.
 Box 539, Cumberland Gap, TN 37724.

 Midway Baptist Church Everyone is invited to be a part of our services.
 We know you will be blessed.
 Sunday morning services: 10 a.m.
 Worship services: 11 a.m.
 Sunday night services: 7 p.m.
 Wednesday night: Adult Bible study, Youth services and Children’s program at 7 p.m.
 Senior Ministry: Every first and third Tuesday at 11 a.m.
 Ronnie Pressnell, Pastor.
 Kenny Trent, Assoc.
 Pastor.
 Jason Miracle, Youth Pastor.